 This looks similar to an outdoor air conditioner.
 To heat a house, it gathers heat from the outside air, and moves that heat inside a house to keep it warm.
 To cool the home, it gathers the heat from inside and gets rid of it by sending it outside.
-In the winter (when temps go below 32 degrees), air-source heat pumps can trouble gathering heat from the cold winter air, and in the summer, sending warm air out into warm air.
+In the winter (when temps go below 32 degrees), air-source heat pumps can have trouble gathering heat from the cold winter air, and in the summer, sending warm air out into warm air.

 Ground-Source (Geothermal) Heat Pump

 A ground-source, or geothermal, heat pump functions like a conventional heat pump, moving heat between indoors and out, but is difference in geothermal heat pumps transfer heat to and from the ground, via long loops of liquid-filled pipe buried in the ground.